We recommend using the latest version of IE11, Edge, Chrome, Firefox or Safari.

 Women of Color Leadership Award.
 National Women's Studies Association, 2013.

 I joined the library faculty at Richard J. Daley Library in 2018 to co-coordinate initiatives for undergraduate engagement.
 I also serve as the liaison to the Black Studies Department and the College of Architecture, Design and the Arts.
 Trained in feminist methodology, critical race theory and rooted in interdisciplinary practice, my librarianship and pedagogical praxis are informed by these theories, methodologies and practices.

 My career in the academe spans over a decade.
-Prior to my appointment at Daley Library, I was the Assistant Director and Director of Undergraduate Studies to the African American Studies Department at UIC where I focused on curating programming, developing curricula at the graduate and undergraduate levels, as well as creating and implementing strategic plans and supporting faculty research.
+Prior to my appointment at Daley Library, I was the Assistant Director and Director of Undergraduate Studies to the Black Studies Department at UIC where I focused on curating programming, developing curricula at the graduate and undergraduate levels, as well as creating and implementing strategic plans and supporting faculty research.
 I have held various leadership positions in women's centers and multicultural centers on college campuses.
 In addition to this work, I teach a number of undergraduate feminist-based courses within the humanities and have developed the first gender studies offerings at various institutions in Chicago.
 In conjunction with this work, I have held executive roles focused on advancing the needs of students of color, women, and LGBTQ students through various programs, events, advisory appointments, and educational policy work within institutions of higher education.